GIZIN AI Agents vs Generic AI Agents

 Devin, Manus, Genspark — autonomous AI agents are launching one after another.

-Meanwhile, the term "AI employee" is gaining traction.
+Meanwhile, the concept of "AI agents as team members" is gaining traction.
 What's the difference?

 The bottom line: whether context accumulates or not.
 That single distinction is the fundamental difference.